ttttcrngyblflpp/XZBLA/README.md

 C-stick right modifies diagonals already modified with MX or MY by bringing them halfway towards the diagonal.
 It is intended for finer-grained upB angles.

+## Illegal Features

+The `jump_delay_ms` argument is used to add a delay between when the corresponding key is pressed and when the X button is input.
+This makes short hop timings much more lenient (which are unnecessarily difficult on mechanical keyboards compared to controller and makes characters with a 3-frame jumpsquat almost completely unviable) at the cost of a fixed amount of input lag.
+This feature is illegal according to the controller addendum because it is a macro which induces input on a future frame than when the physical button is actuated.

 ## Known Bugs

 - [ ] It seems impossible to have the analog stick co-ordinates perfect due to the way dolphin maps